If you’re not prepared, real estate investor PPC can eat your budget faster than Joey Chestnut eats hot dogs on the Fourth of July.

 13. Evaluate Quality Score:

-All the way from an account-wide Quality Score that Google uses behind the scenes… to Quality Score for your landing pages, ads, and so on.
+From an account-wide Quality Score that Google uses behind the scenes… to Quality Score for your landing pages, ads, and so on.

-On your landing page,s Google looks for “relevant and original content, transparency, and navigability.”
+Your landing page,s Google looks for “relevant and original content, transparency, and navigability.”

 14. Remove Ads With Low CTR:

-One of the ways that Google adjusts which ad will show up wherein the ad positions on a Google search is the CTR… or click through rate.
+One of the ways that Google adjusts which ad will show up wherein the ad positions on a Google search is the CTR… or click-through rate.

 Ad Rank = CPC bid × Quality Score.

 If the ad in position #2 is getting a CTR of 7% and bidding $2 per click… and the #1 position ad is getting a 4% CTR and bidding $2.50… Google may show the ad bidding only $2 per click in the #1 position because of its higher engagement with the searcher, as indicated by the CTR (click-through rate).
 Google makes more money this way because more people are clicking on the ad, the user wins because the ad is more compelling, and you win because you’re paying a lower cost for the same clicks because of well-performing ads.

 If you have ads or landing pages with a low-quality score, Google may prevent them from even showing in the results.
 That’s how vital optimizing for quality score is.